-Every person is different, so it is impossible to say for sure if someone will continue to have meltdowns throughout their life.
-My son is 14 and he does still experience meltdowns, but they have occurred in stages throughout his life.
+Every person is different, so it is impossible to say if someone will continue to have meltdowns throughout their life.
+My son is 14, and he does still experience meltdowns, but they have occurred in stages throughout his life.
 We have had periods of time when he has had meltdowns many times a day and periods where he will go weeks without having any.

 Learning to recognize meltdown triggers

-Over the years, we have learned to recognize triggers and have developed ways of responding in order to keep the meltdowns from escalating further.
-We have also gotten pretty good at anticipating situations that are likely to lead to a meltdown and coming up with accommodations that we can put in place to reduce the likelihood of a meltdown occurring.
+Over the years, we have learned to recognize triggers and developed ways of responding to keep the meltdowns from escalating further.
+We have also gotten pretty good at anticipating situations likely to lead to a meltdown and coming up with accommodations that we can put in place to reduce the likelihood of a meltdown occurring.

 What causes meltdowns?

 In my experience, there are three big categories that most meltdown triggers fall under.
-I will share those below, but please know that the list is not all inclusive, as all kids are different.
-Also, it’s helpful to keep in mind that sometimes meltdowns are not the result of just one thing but of a combination of things all happening at the same time.
+I will share those below, but please know that the list is not all-inclusive, as all kids are different.
+Also, it’s helpful to remember that sometimes meltdowns are not the result of just one thing but of a combination of things all happening simultaneously.

-If your child is struggling to communicate, this is likely to lead to frustration, which can, in turn, lead to meltdowns.
-Even if your child is able to communicate some basic needs or wants, if his understanding is beyond his ability to express himself and he has a lot more inside that he is trying to get out (which is the case for most kids on the spectrum, in my experience), he is still likely to have meltdowns that result from these struggles.
+If your child struggles to communicate, this will likely lead to frustration.
+In turn, this leads to meltdowns.
+Even if your child is able to communicate some basic needs or wants, meltdowns are still likely.
+His understanding may be beyond his ability to express himself.
+Also, he may have a lot more inside that he is trying to get out.
+This is the case for most kids on the spectrum, in my experience.

-One of the first things I consider when my son is having a meltdown are his basic physiological needs.
-Just like the rest of us, if our kids are tired, hungry, or sleepy they are going to have a shorter fuse and be more likely to have a meltdown.
-In addition to those basic needs, it’s important to consider other physiological possibilities as well, especially for children who struggle to communicate how they are feeling.
+One of the first things I consider when my son is having a meltdown is his basic physiological needs.
+Just like the rest of us, if our kids are tired, hungry, or sleepy, they will have a shorter fuse and be more likely to have a meltdown.
+In addition to those basic needs, it’s important to consider other physiological possibilities, especially for children who struggle to communicate their feelings.

-Many children on the spectrum have food sensitivities/allergies and/or gastrointestinal issues, which can lead to physical discomfort, and then to meltdowns.
-If you’re not sure if this is an issue for your child, you can try keeping a log of what he eats, how often he is having bowel movements and what type, and what his behavior is like.
+Many children on the spectrum have food sensitivities/allergies and/or gastrointestinal issues, which can lead to physical discomfort and meltdowns.
+If you’re unsure if this is an issue for your child, you can try keeping a log of what he eats, how often he has bowel movements and what type, and what his behavior is like.
 This can be a helpful tool in identifying any patterns.
 The most common “offenders” are gluten, dairy, soy, corn, and food dyes.

 Puberty and Hormones

-As your child gets older, another important physiological aspect to consider will be hormones.
-So when puberty comes around it is likely to bring some new challenges along with it.
+As your child gets older, hormones are another important physiological aspect to consider.
+So when puberty comes around, it is likely to bring some new challenges.

-This list is not all inclusive, so be sure to be open to other considerations as well.
-For example, when my son was 7, he started having meltdowns that would come out of nowhere and I knew something was going on.
-Long story short, it turned out to be absence seizures and when we treated the seizures the meltdowns stopped.
+This list is not all-inclusive, so be open to other considerations.
+For example, when my son was 7, he started having meltdowns that would come out of nowhere, and I knew something was going on.
+Long story short, it turned out to be absence seizures, and when we treated the seizures, the meltdowns stopped.